JaytheSpazz/PipeHow/content/new-plastermodule.md

 If you haven't checked out Pester before, this will only be a brief overview of the framework.
 I plan to blog about it in the future, so look for those posts if they exist when you read this, otherwise simply google it!

 The tests folder will all tests for our functions.
 The tests will be run when building the module, so we can make sure that everything is working as intended.
-There are generally two categories of tests, ```Unit``` and ```Integration```.
-In this project we'll only be Unit testing the code since there's no environment to actually do integration tests against, so we'll place our tests in the Unit folder.
+There are generally two categories of tests, `Unit` and `Integration`.
+In this project we'll only be unit testing the code since there's no environment to actually do integration tests against, so we'll place our tests in the "Unit" folder.

-For the sake of simplicity I'll place all the tests into the file ```PSBanking.Tests.ps1``` that Plaster generated for us.
+For the sake of simplicity I'll place all the tests into the file `PSBanking.Tests.ps1` that Plaster generated for us.
 You could also decide to split the tests differently, in larger projects it's a good idea to for example split up test files per module even if you don't build them using Plaster.
-Something to keep in mind is that if we want to test the private functions of the module we need to either ```Mock``` their use, or use the function InModuleScope to run the code inside the scope of the module since the private functions are not exported and accessible otherwise.
+Something to keep in mind is that if we want to test the private functions of the module we need to either `Mock` their use, or use the function InModuleScope to run the code inside the scope of the module since the private functions are not exported and accessible otherwise.

 Enough chatting, let's look at the test code.